top of page

 P. 19 The Minor Key, open for only four years, 1959-1963, hosted all of the legendary greats of jazz from that era.

-P. 22 The group, NewFilm, is a play on the Detroit Newsreel collective that began filming a documentary about the League of Revolutionary Black Workers in 1970, but it was completed by Stewart Bird, Rene Lichtman and Peter Gessner in association with the League.
+P. 22 The group, NewFilm, is a play on the Detroit Newsreel collective that began filming a documentary about the League of Revolutionary Black Workers in 1970.
+It was completed by Stewart Bird, Rene Lichtman and Peter Gessner in association with the League.
 It is available as "Finally Got the News."
 The film group deserved more than the one flash on a meeting in progress, but such is the drawback of fiction.
 Here is a more complete appreciation of the work they accomplished.

-P. 26 Donald Lobsinger and Breakthrough was a religio-fascist group that menaced Detroit activists for three decades.
-Lobsinger was obsessive about That only the American flag could be flown.
+P. 26 Donald Lobsinger headed Breakthrough, a religio-fascist group, that menaced Detroit activists for three decades.
+Lobsinger was obsessive that only the American flag could be flown.
 He once attacked a neo-Nazi group that was waving a swastika banner.

 It was widely held that the vandalism to the Fifth Estate and anti-war offices was done by Breakthrough members.
 John Sinclair wrote a poem following one incident.

 P. 27.
 All of the groups listed were actual ones who opposed the Vietnam War.